akshaygulabrao/ox-loves-trading-website/docs/_sources/i-hate-updating-my-resume.rst.txt

 Years of potential which could have been salvaged

-With a few hours of discomfort
+With a few hours of planning